quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part47_19.3.3_Precessi.md

 integral 2*atan((2*L - a)/(pi*M))/pi
 ```

-This integral evaluates to an expression involving the arctangent function, which gives the total integrated effect of the changes in \( r \) as \( L \) varies.
+This integral evaluates to an expression involving the arctangent function, which gives the total integrated effect of the changes in $r $ as$L$ varies.
 This result helps in understanding how the wormhole's geometry evolves.

 ---
 #### Visualizing the Wormhole with Vpython